 #1.
 More fights

 It’s a tie between familiarity and intolerance at this point.
 Let’s be honest, if your partner keeps messing up, you’ll need a lot more tolerance to handle the situation.
 Embracing this new in-your-face routine might also pose a relationship threat, especially if previous separate routines had masked problems.
-It’s only a natural human behavior to become familiar with anything always in our face.
+It’s only a natural human behavior to become familiar with anything always in our faces.

 #2.
 Zero privacy